pujaroy280/GottaFetch-EmAll-fromPokeAPI/README.md

 # Gotta Fetch 'Em All!
 Web Application

-Welcome to the "Gotta Fetch 'Em All!" web application, where you can explore information about Pokémon fetched from the Poke API.
+Welcome to the "Gotta Fetch 'Em All!" web application, where you can explore information about Pokémon fetched from the Poke API: https://pokeapi.co/docs/v2.

 ![image](https://github.com/pujaroy280/GottaFetch-EmAll-fromPokeAPI/assets/62675121/0ccba48a-b2d4-4042-b273-1f0e92d68e86)